 One idea is to pour emulsions into a cardboard box or bag, and add absorbent material such as sawdust, shredded newspaper or cat-box filler to speed drying.
-Recycle the empty can, and then throw away the dried paint with your normal rubbish.
+Recycle the empty paint cans via your local recycling facility.

-I will say that the best method to dispose of old paint is to take it to your nearest recycling centre who will be able to deal with it properly and NEVER pour old paint down the sink, it will congeal and block your drains for a start, plus it will find its way into our drinking water.
+It is very important as above, that the best method to dispose of old paint is to take it to your nearest recycling centre who will be able to deal with it properly and NEVER pour old paint down the sink, it will congeal and block your drains for a start, plus it will find its way into our drinking water.